jimhigson/oboe.js/writing/main/5_Implementation.md

 Unfortunately this was not feasible.
 Even after optimisation, Require's design necessitates that calls to the `require` function are left in the code and that the Require run-time component is available to handle them.
-At more than 5k gzipped, this would have more than doubled Oboe's download footprint.
+At more than 5k gzipped this would have more than doubled Oboe's download footprint.

 After removing Require I decided to pick up the simplest tool which